Performing at performance testing

 Explaining the meaning of Agile or “to be agile” is no easy task.
 The saying “The more you learn, the less you know”, definitely applies to this topic.
 In an attempt to demystify its different meanings, this article explores Agile from three different perspectives, concluding with a fourth, holistic perspective.
-This is the first of two articles, the second part will explore 'the Agile Mindset' and the typical characteristics of Agile organizations.

 Product team superpowers

 Here at Worth, we want to help you deliver great products.
 To help you do that, here's two checklists that we made for Design Sprints and Lightning Decision Jams that we don’t want to keep to ourselves!

 Food Delivery, Tech, Design and the Smart(er) City

 In this insight, I explore how tech is disrupting the food delivery industry, restaurant typologies, how we eat, live, and so on.
 Underpinning all of this, is modern life’s greatest woe: our collective lack of time, and our undeniable need to... eat.

 For eight months, I worked as an instructor at a web-development bootcamp.
 The company that I worked for is a company that welcomes people with little to no programming background, teaches them a very specific stack of technologies, and then helps them to get a job.
 It involves assessments, and not all students make it to the end.
 With zero teaching experience to start with, I was bound to learn a lot.
 Here are the lessons I have learned from eight months of teaching.